 More info on the Maison de Balzac

-4 / Maison de Radio France
+4 / Maison de la Radio et de la Musique

-Nicknamed ‘Maison ronde’ (the round house), this beloved iconic building on the banks of the Seine has been home since 1963 to the Maison de la Radio, the headquarters of France’s public radio broadcaster.
+Nicknamed ‘Maison ronde’ (the round house), this beloved iconic building on the banks of the Seine has been home since 1963 to the Maison de la Radio et de la Musique, the headquarters of France’s public radio broadcaster.
 The Orchestre National de France, the Orchestre Philharmonique de Radio France, and the Chœur et la Maîtrise de Radio France (school and choir) are based here, and give prestigious concerts throughout the year.
 The Auditorium with its 5,320-pipe organ and ultra-modern interior made entirely of wood has exceptional acoustics, and manages to convey a feeling of intimacy despite its vast size: it seats more than 1,400 people.
 The restaurant offering a panoramic view over the Seine is popular with both music-lovers and tourists.

 Maison de Radio France – 116 avenue du Président Kennedy, Paris 16th

-More info on the Maison de la Radio
+More info on the Maison de la Radio et de la Musique

 5 / Musée Marmottan Monet